Feeding the Family

 "Feeding the Family" is a song by Australian indie rock band Spacey Jane, released on 29 September 2017 as the second single to their debut extended play, No Way to Treat an Animal.
-It achieved double platinum status in Australia in 2024 for selling more than 140,000 units.
+It achieved triple platinum status in Australia in 2025 for 210,000 equivalent units.
 The track is often credited with the band's rise in popularity, and has been described by many publications as their breakthrough hit.

 Composition and release

 Regarding the song's composition, frontman Caleb Harper claimed himself and drummer Kieran Lama had "been sitting on the progression for a while".
 Lead guitarist Ashton Hardman-Le Cornu's opening riff was "materialised on the spot", with Harper revealing: “I remember being so blown away by how Ashton wrote that – almost simultaneously".

 The song was released on 29 September 2017, premiered at Mojo's Bar in Fremantle, as the second single to the band's debut extended play, No Way to Treat an Animal (2017).
 (Note: "Feeding the Family" was released on 29 September 2017, according to Bandcamp and social media posts by the band.
 However, in 2023, metadata for the track on streaming services was changed for unknown reasons to indicate it was uploaded on 29 July 2017, falsely implying it came before their debut single "Still Running" (released on 18 August 2017).)
 Its cover art was handled by visual artist Alice Ford.

-In 2024, "Feeding the Family" was certified double platinum by the Australian Recording Industry Association (ARIA) for selling more than 70,000 units.
+In 2025, "Feeding the Family" was certified triple platinum by the Australian Recording Industry Association (ARIA) for 210,000 equivalent units.
 As of January 2024, the track has over 45 million streams on Spotify.